DataCueCo/datacue-help/docs/guide/products.md

 #### 6. Similar Products (Product page)

 We look at the words used in the description, the product title and categories to find products similar to the currently viewed product.
-This seccion is useful if you have many products that are similar.
+This section is useful if you have many products that are similar.